aws-samples/alb-sso-mwaa/README.md

 #### Configure Vpc peering and subnet routes for external PRIVATE_ONLY MWAA Environments

-If you are externally managing an MWAA Environment with `PRIVATE_ONLY` access and want to access such an MWAA Environment through this solution, you must create VPC peering connection and subnet routes between `CustomerVpc` and your MWAA VPC.
+If you are externally managing an Amazon MWAA Environment with `PRIVATE_ONLY` access and want to access such an Amazon MWAA Environment through this solution, you must create VPC peering connection and subnet routes between `CustomerVpc` and your Amazon MWAA VPC.

 #### Add ALB CNAME record in your Route 53 DNS domain